 Ondato

-Ondato offers a SaaS platform for KYC, KYB, and AML workflows across onboarding and ongoing customer management.
-It includes digital identity verification, customer and business onboarding, and screening checks such as sanctions, PEP, and adverse media.
+Ondato offers a SaaS platform supporting KYC, KYB and AML workflows across onboarding and ongoing customer management.
+It includes digital identity verification, business onboarding and screening checks covering sanctions exposure and risk signals.

-The platform also covers lifecycle tools like authentication for returning users, customer data management, and remote verification via a “virtual branch” approach.
-For transaction monitoring (KYT), Ondato indicates partner-based support, alongside configurable rules and processes intended to adapt to different regulatory requirements.
+Lifecycle tools include authentication for returning users, customer data management and remote verification through a virtual branch model.
+For transaction monitoring, Ondato references partner-supported capabilities alongside configurable rules intended to adapt to different regulatory environments.

 Which FCA AML Solution Is Right for Your Business?